On graded presentations of Hecke algebras and their generalizations: Type F

 \end{itemize} \end{proposition} \begin{proof} This is a standard computation with Demazure operators. \end{proof}

-Now, we can allow several red lines at various values of $x$, each of which carries a multiset of values in $U$.
+Now, we can allow several red lines at various values of $x$, each of which carries a multiset of values in $\gls{U}$.
 For the sake of notation, we'll still denote the multiset given by all such labels as $\{Q_1,\dots, Q_\ell\}$, with a strand with the label $Q_{i}$ at $x$-value $\vartheta_i$.
 So, the situation we had previously considered was $\vartheta_i=0$ for all $i$.

-\begin{definition} A {\bf type F Hecke diagram} is an affine Hecke diagram with a vertical red lines inserted at $x=\vartheta_i$.
+\begin{definition} A rank $n$ {\bf type F Hecke diagram} is a rank $n$ affine Hecke diagram with a vertical red lines inserted at $x=\vartheta_i$.
 The diagram must avoid tangencies and triple points with these strands as well, and only allow isotopies that preserve these conditions.
+We give an example of such a diagram below:

-Let the {\bf type F affine Hecke algebra} $\tilde{\EuScript{F}}^\vartheta (\pq,\PQ_\bullet)$ be the algebra generated over $\K[[h,\Bz]]$ by type F Hecke diagrams for $\vartheta$ with $m$ strands modulo the local relations (\ref{qHecke-1}--\ref{qHecke-triple}) and (\ref{qHcost}--\ref{red-triple}). \end{definition} These algebras have a polynomial representation using the same maps attached to basic diagrams as Proposition \ref{tilde-poly}, but now with idempotents, and thus copies of Laurent polynomials, indexed by weakly increasing functions $\nu\colon [1,\ell]\to [0,m]$ with $\nu(i)$ giving the number of green strands to the left of the $i$th red strand.
+Let the rank $n$ {\bf type F affine Hecke algebra} $\gls{tF}$ be the algebra generated over $\K[[h,\Bz]]$ by rank $n$ type F Hecke diagrams for $\vartheta$ with $n$ strands modulo the local relations (\ref{qHecke-1}--\ref{qHecke-triple}) and (\ref{qdumb}--\ref{qred-triple})). \end{definition} These algebras have a polynomial representation $\cP^{\vartheta}$ using the same maps attached to basic diagrams as Proposition \ref{tilde-poly}, but now with idempotents, and thus copies of Laurent polynomials, indexed by weakly increasing functions $\nu\colon [1,\ell]\to [0,m]$ with $\nu(i)$ giving the number of green strands to the left of the $i$th red strand.
+This was carried out in more detail in \cite[Prop.
+1.10]{MS18}.
 As before, any two idempotents corresponding to $\nu$ are isomorphic by straight-line diagrams.